 Work closely with your child to chalk out a treatment plan for treating hypertension.
-Some guidelines
+Here are some guidelines:

-- Dietary Plan: The DASH diet includes eating less fat and saturated fats and substituting it with fruits, vegetables and whole grain food.
+- Dietary Plan: The DASH diet includes eating less fat and saturated fats and substituting them with fruits, vegetables and whole-grain food.
 Limit salt intake and work towards widening the food palate around the dietary regime.

 - Medications: If lifestyle changes don’t help, your doctor will prescribe a combination of drugs as follows:

 a.
-Diuretics to reduce the amount of fluid in blood by getting rid of excess sodium
+Diuretics to reduce the amount of fluid in the blood by getting rid of excess sodium.

 c.
-Beta-blockers to prevent the body from making the stress hormone- adrenaline
+Beta-blockers to prevent the body from making adrenaline, the stress hormone.

 - Ensure you get your child’s blood pressure checked as recommended by the doctor.

-By working closely with your child and health practitioner and developing a comprehensive health plan you can definitely monitor and regulate your child’s blood pressure level and lead a healthy life.
+By working closely with your child and health practitioner and developing a comprehensive health plan, you can definitely monitor and regulate your child’s blood pressure level and help him lead a healthy life.